nusix/angular1-autocomplete-directive/README.md

 ## Getting Started

-To get started you can simply clone the nx-puzzle repository and install the dependencies:
+To get started you can simply clone the angular1-autocomplete-directive repository and install the dependencies:

 ### Prerequisites

-You need git to clone the nx-puzzle repository.
+You need git to clone the angular1-autocomplete-directive repository.
 You can get git from [http://git-scm.com/](http://git-scm.com/).

-I also use node.js to initialize and test nx-puzzle.
+I also use node.js to initialize and test angular1-autocomplete-directive.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).